What The 1918 Flu Can Teach Us About Handling Today's Pandemic

 New discoveries, everyday mysteries, and the science behind the headlines — all in about 10 minutes, every weekday.
 Short Wave is science for everyone, using a lot of creativity and a little humor.
 Subscribe to the podcast, and follow @NPRScience on Twitter.

-We know it now as the 1918 influenza pandemic, and its tremors were felt far-and-wide.
+We know it now as the 1918 influenza pandemic, and its tremors were felt far and wide.
 By the end of its spread, tens of millions were dead.

 The field of public health has taken a giant leap from the days of 1918, when virology was still in its infancy.
 Today, information is instantaneous and vaccines are in widespread use.

-And yet, we find ourselves in an oddly similar moment – when experts are recommending many of the same, old-fashioned measures enacted to stem the 1918 epidemic.
+And yet we find ourselves in an oddly similar moment in which experts are recommending many of the same, old-fashioned measures enacted to stem the 1918 epidemic.

-NPR's Short Wave sat down with medical historian Dr. Howard Markel, director of the Center for the History of Medicine at the University of Michigan, to hear what the world of 1918 can teach us in 2020.
+NPR's Short Wave podcast sat down with medical historian Dr. Howard Markel, director of the Center for the History of Medicine at the University of Michigan, to hear what the world of 1918 can teach us in 2020.

 This interview has been edited for length and clarity.